S4E3/hangman0/README.md

 4. [Licencing](#licencing)

 ## Installation
+Download the milestone_5.py file and run using a command line program like bash.

 ## Usage
-To run the file, simply run the python command on the milestone_4.py file in the terminal.
+The final implementation of this code is in the milestone_5.py file. call the play_game function from this file to play Hangman.

 ## FileStructure
 This project was created using milestones.
 Once one was reached, a new .py file was created to complete the next.
+This can be used to see the progression of this project from start to finish.

 ## Licencing
 MIT License